LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

     depth_reference.layout = VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL;

-The `attachment` member is the index of the attachment in the attachments array you just defined above.
+The `attachment` member is the index of the attachment in the attachments array you just defined above for the render pass.

     VkSubpassDescription subpass = {};
     subpass.pipelineBindPoint = VK_PIPELINE_BIND_POINT_GRAPHICS;